sdurandeu/todomvc-aspnet/README.md

 1. Configured Facebook authentication.
 1. Added [Social Buttons for Bootstrap](http://lipis.github.io/bootstrap-social/) for Login with FB button.
 1. Fixed styles to have both bootstrap and TodoMVC styles present in the app.
+1. Added a test project for testing the Web API by mocking EF DbSet and ASP.NET Identity ApplicationUserManager class.

 See https://github.com/johnpapa/angular-styleguide for Angular style guidelines followed.